hpc-io/pdc/docs/source/core_concepts.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Before data can be transferred, one or more local and target regions are defined to specify which
-portions the memory space and subsets of an object are involved in an operation.
+portions  of the memory space and subsets of an object are involved in an operation.
 These regions
 provide a mapping between in-memory data and the logical layout of objects, enabling
-fine-grained control over data placement and movement.
+fine-grained control over data placement.
 Multiple regions may be
-created and transferred to support batch or parallel operations.
+transferred at once to support batch operations.

 Data Transfer Modes
 ~~~~~~~~~~~~~~~~~~~

-Data can be exchanged between memory and storage using either asynchronous or synchronous modes.
+Data can be exchanged between memory and storage using either asynchronous or synchronous I/O.

 - **Asynchronous Transfers**
   Allow computation and communication to overlap by decoupling data movement from execution flow.
-This mode is well suited for performance-critical and parallel workloads.

 - **Synchronous Transfers**
-  Complete data movement before proceeding, providing predictable behavior and simplifying coordination in sequential workflows.
+  Complete data movement before proceeding,
+    simplifying coordination in sequential workflows.

 Finalization
 ~~~~~~~~~~~~